-Despite low spending levels, BLACK STUDENT HOUSEHOLDS are among the most likely to be RENT-BURDENED. have wide margins of error, so differences are not statistically significant.
-With that caveat in mind, Black and other non-white, non-Hispanic older students appear to spend on the lower end of the range seen in Figure 6.
-Despite low spending levels, Black student households are among the most likely to be rent-burdened.119 Black and multi-race older students also report the lowest income levels and largest student loan debt relative to other groups in the 2016 NPSAS.
-This finding corroborates existing literature connecting relatively greater Black student loan debt with the wide gap between white and Black household wealth prevalent across the U.S., which stems from hundreds of years of systemic racism-from slavery to discriminatory lending practices to systematic exclusion from institutions of higher learning-that persists in various forms to this day.^{120, 121, 122} o successfully complete their education, college students need a clear picture of their total costs of attendance, including their living costs.
-Underestimates of students' living costs can interfere with their financial planning efforts and access to financial aid-and limit the ability of higher education administrators and policymakers to target support to students facing the greaterst barriers This analysis offers a new approach to better understand costs beyond tuition in ways that illuminate the diversity of student backgrounds and needs, with a focus on housing affordability and older students' housing costs.
+BLACK OLDER STUDENTS' LOWER AVERAGE HOUSING SPENDING LIKELY INDICATES CONSTRAINED RESOURCES & SYSTEMIC RACISM mind, Black and other non-white, non-Hispanic older students appear to spend on the lower end of the range seen in Figure 6.
+Despite low spending levels, Black student households are among the most likely to be rent-burdened.
+Black and multi-race older students also report the lowest income levels and largest student loan debt relative to other groups in the 2016 NPSAS.
+This finding corroborates existing literature connecting relatively greater Black student loan debt with the wide gap between white and Black household wealth prevalent across the U.S., which stems from hundreds of years of systemic racism-from slavery to discriminatory lending practices to systematic exclusion from institutions of higher learning-that persists in various forms to this day.121, 122, 123

+Overall, differences in housing expenditures across race and ethnicity in our analysis of CE data are statistically inconclusive but hint at potential alignment between low expenditures and low incomes and high debt.
+Average expenditure levels appear to vary by race and ethnicity but have wide margins of error, so differences are not statistically significant.
+With that caveat in o successfully complete their education, college students need a clear picture of their total costs of attendance, including their living costs.
+Underestimates of students' living costs can interfere with their financial planning efforts and access to financial aid-and limit the ability of higher education administrators and policymakers to target support to students facing the greatest barriers.
+This analysis offers a new approach to better understand costs beyond tuition in ways that illuminate the diversity of student backgrounds and needs, with a focus on housing affordability and older students' housing costs.